 An economist will project how much money an individual could have earned throughout their career.
 This process requires considering multiple variables, such as inflation and the potential salaries within the victim’s industry.
 They can then come up with an estimate of how much the victim could have made and how much they’ll earn now.

 If a dog bite is severe enough to seek medical treatment, there is a chance the victim will miss time at work.
-Victims can try to reclaim lost wages in their negotiations or lawsuit.
+Victims can try to reclaim lost wages in their negotiations or by a dog bite lawsuit.
 The earnings can include base salary, bonus, commissions, and other benefits.

-To win a claim for lost wages, the victim must show the dog’s attack directly led to them missing work.
+To win the desired dog bite lawsuit payout for lost wages, the victim must show the dog’s attack directly led to them missing work.
 They must also have a monetary total for their request within reasonable certainty.
 Note that lost wages are not the same as reduced earning capacity, which focuses on future earning abilities.

-Generally, lost wages are more straightforward claims because they are easy to calculate and demonstrable.
+Lost wages are generally simpler claims because dog bite injury compensation amounts are easy to calculate and provable.
 The victim can figure out how much money they would have made per day based on past paystubs.
 Then, they can multiply the daily earnings total by the number of workdays they missed.
 Having medical documents showing the victim was in the hospital during this time or had a doctor’s note to stay at home, will help immensely.

-These claims are also easier to win because lost wages draw on past information as opposed to the future.
+These lawsuits for dog bites are also easier to win because lost wages draw on past information as opposed to the future.
 Calculating compensation for future loss of earnings is highly speculative.
 No one can predict the future, which makes it impossible to know whether the victim may have achieved up to their potential, receive raises, earned promotions, changed fields, retired early, or made another significant career change.